Beyond-mean-field fluctuations for the solution of constraint satisfaction problems

-The strongest limitation of our work in its current form is that we only consider MAX-2-SAT instances, a specific class where the decision variant of the problem is solvable in polynomial time.
+The strongest limitation of our work in its current form is that we only consider MAX-$K$-SAT instances with $K=2$, a specific class where the decision variant of the problem is solvable in polynomial time.
 MAX-$K$-SAT is nevertheless an NP-hard problem even for the case $K=2$.
 An extension to other CSPs, such as $K>2$-SAT is an exciting and promising direction of future research: The key property of the MAX-2-SAT instances used in this work was the degeneracy of the energy landscape, which results from the discrete-valued couplings and magnetic fields in the Ising system.
 Since CSPs are discrete in nature, we hypothesize that the degenerate energy landscape is a property shared by many classes of CSPs, enabling a similar analysis as done here.
 Likewise, the employed method to derive effective deterministic equations of motion from a cumulant hierarchy is completely general and carries through to $K>2$-SAT problems with minor adaptations (see Appendix \ref{app:3-SAT} for an application to $3$-SAT).
 Whether these cumulant-based solvers show a similarly good performance for $K>2$ remains to be tested in future studies.

 This study focuses on the mechanistic role of fluctuations in the solution-finding process of Glauber dynamics at fixed temperature.
 While we typically found the best performance in the zero-temperature case, established techniques such as parallel tempering \citep{swendsen1986_2607,geyer1991computing,Chowdhury25_9193} and simulated annealing \citep{bertsimas1993_10,kirkpatrick1983optimization} can be combined with the here proposed solvers to potentially further optimize their performance.

 Another direction of future research is to use the covariance of spins in the solver more directly.
 Instead of picking each spin for update with the same probability, as in the classical Glauber dynamics, one could focus on those spins $j$ that are correlated to spin $i$ after a flip of spin $i$.
 The correlation makes it more likely for spin $j$ to decrease the energy with another flip.
 Our method obtains approximations of this covariance, thus opening the door for such correlation-informed cluster update schemes.